leafsphp/new-docs/README.md

 ### 📄 Leaf API

 <p class="alert -info">
-  Leaf API v2 (Aloe) BETA has just been released.
-Aloe builds on the changes from Leaf PHP and takes API development to a whole new level of ease. <a href="/#/leaf-api/v/2.0-beta/">Read the docs</a>
+  Leaf API v2 (Aloe) has just been released.
+Aloe builds on the changes from Leaf PHP and takes API development to a whole new level of ease. <a href="/#/leaf-api/v/2.0/">Read the docs</a>
 </p>

 Leaf API is a lightweight PHP MVC framework for rapid API development.
 LeafAPI serves as minimal MVC wrapper around Leaf PHP Framework which allows you to use Leaf in an MVC environment.
 It also comes along with a bunch of handy tools which can speed up your development by leagues🙂